robinhood/faust/docs/developerguide/partition_assignor.rst

 ==============

 Kafka Streams distributes work across multiple processes by using the consumer group protocol introduced in Kafka 0.9.0.
-Kafka elects 1 of the consumers in the consumer group to use its partition assignment strategy to assign partitions to the consumers in the group.
+Kafka elects one of the consumers in the consumer group to use its partition assignment strategy to assign partitions to the consumers in the group.
 The leader gets access to every client's subscriptions and assigns partitions accordingly.